Nyctibatrachus beddomii: Size

-Geographic range
+Distribution and habitat

 It is endemic to southern Western Ghats of India.

-Habitat

 Nyctibatrachus beddomii are semi-terrestrial frogs found in the leaf-litter but also under rocks and logs in evergreen and semi-evergreen moist and deciduous forests.
 The small sized frog is commonly seen in swampy areas and shallow waterlogged areas along forest streams.
 Call is a faint 'tink-tink' repeated several times, largely at night.

 Conservation status

 It is threatened by habitat loss caused by logging and clearing for agriculture.
-It listed as Endangered species by IUCN.
+It listed as an Endangered species by the IUCN.